dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 ## A

+### ADDIE Model
+The traditional instructional design framework consisting of five phases: Analysis, Design, Development, Implementation, and Evaluation.
+AI is reshaping this model into a more iterative, data-driven cycle.

 ### Agent / Agentic Workflow
 An AI system capable of autonomous decision-making and tool use to achieve a high-level goal.
 Unlike a standard chatbot that just answers a prompt, an agent can plan steps, browse the web, or execute code to complete a complex task.

 ### Artificial Intelligence (AI)
 The simulation of human intelligence processes by machines, especially computer systems.
 In this book, we primarily focus on **Generative AI** and **Large Language Models**.

+## B

+### Bloom’s Taxonomy
+A framework for categorizing educational goals, moving from basic recall (Remembering) to complex cognition (Creating).
+AI is often used to automate the creation of lower-level content, freeing IDs to focus on higher-order objectives.

 ## C